Skip to footer content

 Why Consider Moving Away from ActivePDF?

-The acquisition has introduced licensing uncertainties that can complicate deployments.
-ActivePDF's traditional machine-locked licensing model creates friction in modern cloud and containerized environments where applications scale dynamically across infrastructure.
+ActivePDF's traditional per-server/per-core licensing can introduce friction in cloud and containerized environments where applications scale dynamically across infrastructure.

 Legacy Architecture Patterns